tranhuy105/epub-translator/README.md

 1. **MyMemory API** - Free to use.
 2. **Microsoft Translator API** - Requires an API key, which you can obtain for free from [RapidAPI](https://rapidapi.com/).
-3. **DeepL Translator API** - Requires an API key, which you can obtain for free from [RapidAPI](https://rapidapi.com/).
+3. **Deep Translate API** - Requires an API key, which you can obtain for free from [RapidAPI](https://rapidapi.com/).

 ### Obtaining API Keys

-To use Microsoft Translator or DeepL Translator, follow these steps to obtain your API key:
+To use Microsoft Translator or Deep Translate, follow these steps to obtain your API key:

 1. Go to [RapidAPI](https://rapidapi.com/) and create an account if you don't already have one.
-2. Search for "Microsoft Translator" or "DeepL Translator".
+2. Search for "Microsoft Translator" or "Deep Translate".
 3. Subscribe to the API free tier and get your API key.

 ### Register API Keys